-If you've been exploring my blog or follow me on Twitter, you'll know that I'm quite passionate about personal knowledge management (PKM).
+If you've been browsing through my blog archives or follow me on Twitter, you'll know that I'm quite passionate about personal knowledge management (PKM).
 But why do I care so much about personal knowledge management?
 And why do I feel it's so essential for busy people?

 In this article, we're going to cover:

 - What does life without a systematic personal knowledge management system look like?